Prasophyllum truncatum

-Prasophyllum truncatum, commonly known as the truncate leek orchid, is a species of orchid endemic to Tasmania.
+Prasophyllum truncatum, commonly known as truncate leek orchid, is a species of orchid endemic to Tasmania.
 It has a single tubular, dark green leaf and up to twenty whitish flowers with purplish and greenish-brown markings.
 It is a late-flowering leek orchid and its flowering is stimulated by earlier fire.

 Description

 Prasophyllum truncatum is a terrestrial, perennial, deciduous, herb with an underground tuber and a single dark green, tube-shaped leaf which is 150-350 mm long and 3-5 mm wide near its red to purple base.
 Between ten and twenty whitish flowers with purplish and greenish-brown markings are loosely arranged along a flowering spike which is 70-110 mm long, reaching to a height of 200-400 mm.
 The flowers are 7-9 mm wide and as with other leek orchids, are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal is lance-shaped to narrow egg-shaped, about 7-8.5 mm long, about 4 mm wide with five purplish striations.
 The lateral sepals are linear to lance-shaped, 7-8.5 mm long, 1.5 mm wide and free from each other.
 The petals are narrow linear, 7-8 mm long, about 1 mm wide and white with a purplish central line.
 The labellum is white, oblong to elliptic in shape, about 8 mm long, about 4 mm wide and turns sharply backwards on itself near its middle.
 The edges of the upturned part of the labellum have crinkled edges and there is a greenish-yellow, fleshy, raised callus in its centre extending just past the bend.
 Flowering occurs from November to March, more prolifically after fire.